jeremypbeasley/canlis_j/studio.markdown

   is_collection:
   items:
 - title: Hawaiian Nights Poster
-  desc: A parking lot island summer escape where the pool was hot, the grills were hotter,
-    the drinks were cold, and the Seattle sunset did the rest.
+  desc: Commemorating our longest, wildest party ever, this summer-extending island escape featured a swim up tiki bar, pigs roasting over open flame, and nightly DJ’s.
+All in a parking lot.
 Poster design by Don Clark for Invisible Creature.
   year: 2019
   type: Print
   price: 45